cedmandocdoc/agos/README.md

 # Agos

-Agos `(Filipino translation of Stream)` is a library for reactive programming that helps to do an operation on stream of values like DOM Events, WebSockets, Timer, and etc. The difference of agos on other reactive library is that a stream can have a different controls aside from stopping it.
+Agos `(Filipino translation of Stream)` is a library for reactive programming that helps to do an operation on stream of values like DOM Events, WebSockets, Timer, and etc. The difference of agos on other reactive library is that a stream can have a different controls (see [example](#example)) aside from stopping, it also features fast propagation, less scope chaining, producer or source fusion and small bundle size.

 ## Example